Knitschi/CMakeIssue17573/README.md

 using the hunter package manager.
 The `HUNTER_ROOT` variable must be set to a directory where hunter caches its packages.

 Running this with CMake 3.9.6 will cause no errors.
-Running it with CMake 3.10 it will fail.
+Running it with CMake 3.10 will fail.